Cover photo by Gary Brown.

 Habitat

-A savanna species that inhabits grass, reed and bush fringes of rivers, streams, pools, dams and marshes.
+The Banded Skimmer is a savanna species that inhabits the grass, reed, and bush fringes of rivers, streams, pools, dams, and marshes.
 Non-breeding individuals are often found in woodlands away from the water.

 Photo by Ryan Tippett